felixwiemuth/LinCal/README.md

 Using LinCal is divided into two parts: creating a calendar and using a calendar in the app.

 ### Creating a calendar
-A calendar is described by a text file, the format of which is described in this section.
+A calendar is described by a text file (which has to be in [UTF-8 encoding](https://www.w3.org/International/questions/qa-choosing-encodings)), the format of which is described in this section.
 For an example with explanations, see [ExampleCalendar](ExampleCalendar).
 The file consists of a "header section" followed by an "entry section".
 In general, each line starts with a command, indicated by `@`, to specify certain parameters of an entry or the calendar.